Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 The first half of this part takes you from Kidmans Hut to the start of the open high country at the top of the Brassy Range.
 There is a foot track of sorts all the way.
 It begins by heading straight up the forested ridge behind Kidmans Hut.
 After a few hundred metres it takes a sharp left turn and crosses the lower ends of a couple of ridges, mostly though forest, eventually arriving at one of the major tributaries of the Burrungubugge River: not Dead Horse Creek but the one before it, which my map calls the (upper) Burrungubugge River but other maps give no name to.
 The track then turns right and proceeds up the northern side of this creek through low scrub to a large flat area of low scrub half-way up the range.
 It then turns left across the creek, traverses the southern side of the large flat area, goes up a forested ridge, and emerges onto the open high country.
 Your mobile phone will probably work at the top here.
 The track does not go to upper Dead Horse Creek like the track (also probably non-existent) shown on some maps.

 First, navigation is not easy.
 There is no track, and one bog or scrubby ridge or small gap looks much like another, even on a clear day.
 The only good landmarks are the Big Brassy, which is some way off, and Valentine Creek, which you don't see until near the end.
-Mawsons Hut is out of sight across Valentine Creek in a patch of forest on a ridge leading up to the Kerries.
+Mawsons Hut is out of sight across Valentine Creek in a patch of forest on a ridge leading up to The Kerries.
 However a couple of snow poles on Valentine Creek near the bottom of that ridge give away its location.
 They also mark a good crossing point.
+The ridge from Valentine Creek up to Mawsons Hut is fairly open, but there is no clear track.

 Second, off-track walking is tiring in the open high country.
 The flats are boggy and the ridges are rocky and scrubby.
 The best walking is usually along the valley sides just above the bogs.